TENQUBE/Visual/README.md

 ## Example

+open ./Example/Visual.xcworkspace

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod update` from the Example directory first.

 ## Requirements